Marian-Vittek/raspilot/README.md

 Drone flight controller and autopilot for Raspberry Pi.
 It does not require any additional board, the Raspberry Pi pinout is connected directly to ESCs and sensors.
+It has been developed from the scratch, the code for stabilisation and reaching waypoints is original.

 ### Why to do it?